The Profs: WINNERS of National Tutoring Awards 2023

 The Profs win National Tutoring Awards 2023

-London, United Kingdom, Aug.
-16, 2023 (GLOBE NEWSWIRE) -- The Profs Tutors have been recognised for their outstanding achievements in the tutoring industry, winning two awards: Best Tuition Business of the Year and Best Tuition Delivery to Private Clients at the National Tutoring Awards 2023!
+London, United Kingdom – The Profs Tutors have been recognised for their outstanding achievements in the tutoring industry, winning two awards: Best Tuition Business of the Year and Best Tuition Delivery to Private Clients at the National Tutoring Awards 2023!

 The Profs, a leading tuition company in the UK that facilitates top-quality tutoring for students ranging from GCSE tutors and A-level tutors, through Oxbridge and undergraduate tutors, to postgraduate and professional level, has been recognised for its outstanding contributions and achievements in the tutoring industry.
 It was named the winner of Best Tuition Business of the Year as well as Best Tuition Delivery to Private Clients at the prestigious National Tutoring Awards (2023).